-If you do not want to commit exclusively to stocks or believe that other financial instruments might be eligible, you may be pleasantly surprised by some brokers.
-Many providers are no longer limited to one product, but allow also, for example, trading in ETFs, CFDs or Forex trading.
+If you do not want to commit exclusively to stocks, or believe that other financial instruments might be appealing, you may be pleasantly surprised by the range offered by some brokers.
+Many providers are no longer limited to one product, but also provide, for example, trading in ETFs, CFDs or Forex.

 The Conditions – Costs and Fees for a Stock Portfolio

 A broker comparison offers the opportunity to compare the terms of each provider.
-The depot is mostly free, but note that some brokers will eventually charge an account maintenance fee after a certain period of time and account statements are not always free.
-Another especially important aspect are order costs.
-Since time immemorial, fixed price deposits are popular, with a fixed price for each order so trading costs don‘t depend on the traded volume.
-Yet variable order costs may be interesting, in particular for investors who are already familiar with the matter.
+Opening a deposit account is usually free, but note that some brokers will charge an account maintenance fee after a certain period of time, and account statements are not always free.
+Other important aspects are order costs.
+Fixed price deposits have long been popular – with a fixed price for each order so trading costs don‘t depend on the traded volume.
+Yet, variable order costs may be interesting for some traders, especially more experienced investors.

-Besides, you should look at the level of order fees domestic and abroad in a stock portfolio broker comparison.
-The fee model should be transparent.
-Consider possible costs for order and limit changes and for the use of different trading tools.
-Many brokers also offer regular promotions to save on trading costs, so offering such as „no-fee“ or „free-buy“ may be important clues – especially with a limited budget or if you want to be very active.
+In a stock portfolio broker comparison, you should also look at the level of order fees, both domestic and international.
+The fee model should be transparent and make it clear exactly what your trading costs will be.
+Consider possible costs for order and limit changes, and for the use of different trading tools.
+Many brokers offer regular promotions to save on costs, so look for offers such as ‘no-fee’ or ‘free-buy’ – especially if you have a limited budget or if you want to be very active.

-Beside a „basic“ deposit for stock investment, some stock portfolio brokers also have other accounts available that are geared to different investment objectives.
+As well as a ‘basic’ deposit for stock investment, some stock portfolio brokers also have other accounts available that are geared to different investment objectives.
 These might include junior depots or offers for students for long-term wealth accumulation.
 Some brokers also offer accounts with digital asset management.
-Here, portfolio and risk management are carried out automatically.
-The basis for this is a software or an algorithm that follows a specific strategy, weighing the opportunities and risks of investments.
-Some providers offer accounts enabling employers to transfer capital contributions to employees’ investment account.
-For some investors this may be particularly attractive for some investors, since capital accumulation benefits are also promoted by the state.
+With some accounts, portfolio and risk management are carried out automatically, using a software or an algorithm that follows a specific strategy, weighing the opportunities and risks of investments.
+Some providers offer accounts enabling employers to transfer capital contributions to employees’ investment accounts.
+For some investors this may be particularly attractive, since capital accumulation benefits carry various rewards.

-Sooner or later, even less experienced investors will come across the term „withholding tax“.
-Those who have familiarized themselves with the subject and consider separate portfolios under new and old tax law, should check whether it is possible to open a second depot.
+Sooner or later, even less experienced investors will come across the term ‘withholding tax’.
+Those who have familiarised themselves with the subject and are considering separate portfolios under new and old tax law, should check whether it is possible to open a second account.

-As far as costs are concerned, you should first inform yourself about any minimum deposit at the various depots.
-This is not always required, but may amount to three digit sums.
+As far as costs are concerned, you should first inform yourself about any minimum deposit.
+This is not always required, but they may amount to three-digit sums.

-The trading platform is unquestionably an important aspect and is at the heart of the investment.
-It should therefore be sensible and practical, so you can keep an eye on the most important data, act swiftly and compile orders efficiently.
-Points that should be taken for granted for a good trading platform are, in our experience:
+The trading platform is unquestionably an important aspect for any broker to consider, and is at the heart of the investment.
+It should therefore be easy to access and practical, so you can keep an eye on the most important data, act swiftly and compile orders efficiently.

 - Overview of open orders